 - If you are an organic farmer, or are involved in the organic industry, please be sure to mention that!
 Comments from organic consumers are vitally important as well, especially if you tell regulators why you care.

 Don't forget to tell us you submitted your comments with the form below.

 This critical issue will save countless wildlife and native plants, and preserve the integrity of organic agriculture - Your comment will make a difference!

-The NOSB has published a Discussion Document (pages 1-2 and 79-86 shown) asking the public to answer five questions.
-They will review and discuss public comments at their Spring April 2017 meeting in Denver, CO.
-Help the NOSB decide to make the right decision.
+The NOSB has published a Discussion Document (pages 1-5) asking the public for comments on their current rule change recommendation language.
+They will review and discuss public comments at their Fall October 2017 meeting.
+Help the NOSB update the language they use to truly protect native ecosystems.